-- 74. George Paloczi-Horvath, Mao Tse-tung: Emperor of the Blue Ants (London: Secker & Warburg, 1962), p.279. - 75.
-Mao Tse-tung, "Wei cheng-ch'ü kuo-chia ts'ai-cheng ching-chi chuang-k'uang êrh tou-cheng (Let's Fight for a Basic Improvement in the Nation's Financial and Economic Conditions)", Hsin-hua yüeh-pao, Vol.II, No.3 (15 July 1950).
-For a discussion of the demobilization carried out by the People's Liberation Army at that time, see John Gittings, The Role of the Chinese Army (London: Oxford University Press, 1967), Ch.II. - 76.
-Mao Tse-tung, "Tsai jen-min chêng-hsieh ti-i-chieh ch'üan-kuo wei-yüan-hui ti-êrh-tz'u hui-i shang ti pi-mu-tz'ŭ (Closing Speech at Second Session of the First National Committee of People's Political Consultative Conference)", Hsin-hua yüeh-pao, ibid. - 77.
+George Paloczi-Horvath, Mao Tse-tung: Emperor of the Blue Ants (London, 1962), p.279.

+Mao Ze-dong, "Wei zhengqu guojia caizheng jingji zhuangkuang er douzheng" (Let's Fight for a Basic Improvement in the Nation's Financial and Economic Conditions), Xinhua yuebao, II: 3 (15 July 1950).
+For a discussion of the demobilization carried out by the People's Liberation Army at that time, see John Gittings, The Role of the Chinese Army (London, 1967), Ch.2.

+Mao Ze-dong, "Zai renmin zhengxie diyijie quanguo weiyuanhui dierci huiyi shang de bimuci" (Closing Speech at the Second Session of the First National Committee of the People's Political Consultative Conference), Xinhua yuebao, II: 3 (15 July 1950).

 Referring to this matter, Seiji Imabori observes: "The Korean War broke out on June 25, 1950, two days after the Second Session of the Political Consultative Conference, but in Mao Tse-tung's closing address there was nothing suggestive of a forthcoming war in Korea".
-Seiji Imabori, Chūgoku gendaishi kenkyū josetsu (An Introduction to the Study of Modern Chinese History (Tokyo: Keisō Shobō, 1976), p.162.
-Also see Stuart Schram, Mao Tse-tung (Harmondsworth: Penguin Books, 1966), p.263. - 78.
-Allen S. Whiting, op. cit., pp.21-22. - 79.
-Robert R. Simmons, op. cit., p.124.
-Simmons considers that China, which had been very careful since the outbreak of the conflict in Korea not to let it develop into a full-scale war, finally gave up hope of liberating Taiwan after General MacArthur's highly topical visit to Taiwan in late July (ibid., pp.148-149). - 80.
-John Gittings, op. cit., p.41. - 81.
-Jen-min jih-pao shê-lum (People's Daily, editorial), "Wei shên-mê wo-men tui mei-kuo ch'in-lüeh chao-hsien pu-nêng chih-chih-pu-li?
-(Why Should We Supinely Tolerate the US Aggression in Korea?)", Jen-min jih-pao, 6 November 1950. - Hsiang Te, "Jao shu-shih ti' tsui-chuang': 'Kao-Jao fan-tang t'ung-82. mêng' chen-hsiang' (Jao Shu-shih's 'Crimes': The Truth About the 'Kao-Jao Antiparty Alliance')", The Ming-pao Monthly, May 1967.
-Then a member of democratic parties in China, Hsiang Te later wrote a recollection criticizing Jao Shu-shih's "defeatist pessimism" about the Korean War, in which he said: "When the Korean War boke out in June, 1950, many people in and outside the Party were not only uneasy, but also skeptic and negative about the question of whether or not China should eventually participate in the war.
+Seiji Imabori, Chugoku gendaishi kenkyū josetsu (An Introduction to the Study of Modern Chinese History (Tokyo, 1976), p.162.
+Also see Stuart Schram, Mao Tse-tung (Harmondsworth, 1966), p.263.

+Allen S. Whiting, China Crosses the Yalu, pp.21-22.

+Robert R. Simmons, The Strained Alliance, p.124.
+Simmons considers that China, which had been very careful since the outbreak of the conflict in Korea not to let it develop into a full-scale war, finally gave up hope of liberating Taiwan after General MacArthur's highly topical visit to Taiwan in late July (ibid., pp.148-149).

+John Gittings, The Role of the Chinese Army, p.41.

+Renmin ribao, shelun (People's Daily, editorial), "Weishenme women dui Meiguo qinlue Chaoxian buneng zhizhibuli?"
+(Why Should We Supinely Tolerate US Aggression in Korea?), Renmin ribao, 6 November 1950.

+Xiang De, "Rao Shu-shi de'zuizhuang': 'Gao-Rao fandang tongmeng' zhenxiang" (Rao Shu-shi's 'Crimes': the Truth about the 'Gao-Rao Antiparty Alliance'), Mingbao yuekan, May 1967.
+Then a member of democratic parties in China, Xiang De later wrote a recollection criticising Rao Shu-shi's "defeatist pessimism" about the Korean War, in which he said: "When the Korean War broke out in June 1950, many people in and outside the Party were not only uneasy, but also sceptical and negative about the question of whether or not China should eventually participate in the war.
 Over this issue, opinion was divided even in the Party, and in fact not a few Party members feared that the US might be a real tiger and make a lot of trouble.
-Chairman Mao persuaded these skeptical, confused people in and outside the Party by offering the famous argument that 'the US had San-tuang I-ch'ang (three disadvantages and one advantage) while China had San-ch'ang I-tuan (three advantages and one disadvantage)'."
-For a discussion of the presence of such dissident opinion in China over the question of intervention in Korea, also see Tang Tsou, America's Failure in China 1941-50 The University of Chicago Press, 1963), p.575.
+Chairman Mao persuaded these sceptical, confused people in and outside the Party by offering the famous argument that 'the US had San-tuan I-ch'ang (three disadvantages and one advantage) while China had San-ch'ang I-tuan (three advantages and one disadvantage)'."
+For a discussion of the presence of such dissident opinion in China over the question of intervention in Korea, also see Tang Tsou, America's Failure in China 1941-50 (Illinois, 1963), p.575.

-On this point, Peking's recent official view describes China's internal situation over the issue of intervention at that time as follows: "Chairman Mao...overcame obstacles and oppositions from within and
+On this point, Peking's recent official view describes China's internal situation over the issues of intervention at that time as follows: "Chairman Mao. . . . overcame obstacles and oppositions from within and outside the Party and the country and resolutely decided to send the Chinese People's Volunteers to fight shoulder to shoulder with the fraternal Korean people . . ."
+(Waijiao bu lilun xuexi zu, "Xuexi Zhou Zongli.")
+(My italics).